cloudflare/cloudflare-docs/content/network/ip-geolocation.md

 ## Report an incorrect IP location

-If you find an incorrect IP location, report to `geoip@cloudflare.com`.
+If you find an incorrect IP location, consider the following:

+- If the IP is part of the [current Cloudflare IP ranges](https://www.cloudflare.com/ips/), report to `geoip@cloudflare.com`.
+- If the IP is **not** listed within the [current Cloudflare IP ranges](https://www.cloudflare.com/ips/), [report to MaxMind](https://www.maxmind.com/en/geoip-data-correction-request).